MaCFP/macfp-db/Liquid_Pool_Fires/NIST_Pool_Fires/Documentation/README.md

 ## 3.1.
 Heat Release Rate (HRR)

 -   **Table 1.1** above shows the measured mass flux and radiative fraction of the pool fires.
-For convenience, the measured mass flux per unit area of the fuel surface (kg/s/m^2^) and the radiative fraction are provided in the files listed in **Table 3.1** :
+For convenience, the measured mass flux per unit area of the fuel surface (kg/(m<sup>2</sup> s)) and the radiative fraction are provided in the files listed in **Table 3.1** :

 **Table 3.1 Heat release rate and radiative fraction data filenames and description.**